-MISSISSIPPI STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES Work with time with respect to a c lock and a calendar, and work with money continued.
-2.MD.8a Solve word problems involving dollar bills, quarters, dimes, nickels, and pennies, using \$ and ¢ symbols appropriately.
-Example: If you have 2 dimes and 3 pennies, how many cents do you have?
-Songs: Money; Save Your Pennies Book: Bugs For Sale Coin Identification Coin Value Quarters Count Dimes, Nickels, and Pennies Count Quarters, Dimes, Nickels, and Pennies Count Nickels and Pennies or Dimes and Pennies Make Change Count Coins Count Bills and Coins Equivalent Sums of Money Story Problem Strategies Money word problems.pdf: Solve word problems involving dollar bills, quarters, dimes, nickels, and pennies, using \$ and ¢ symbols appropriately.
-Supermarket Hunt Shopping for My Family Money Combinations Money Sums Pizza Parlor How Much Back?
-Coin Count Bills and Coins Let's Count Coins Money Addition Change Is Good!
-Make 45¢ 2.MD.8b Fluently use a calendar to answer simple real world problems such as "How many weeks are in a year?" or "James gets a \$5 allowance every 2 months, how much money will he have at the end of each year?"
-Story Problem Strategies Calendar.pdf: Use this calendar template to keep track of days or schedules.
-Represent and interpret data.
-2.MD.9 Generate measurement data by measuring lengths of several objects to the nearest whole unit, or by making repeated measurements of the same object.
+MISSISSIPPI STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES Work with time with respect to a cl ock and a calendar, and work with money continued .
+2.MD.8b Fluently use a calendar to answer simple real world problems such as "How many weeks are in a year?" or "James gets a \$5 allowance every 2 months, how much money will he have at the end of each year?" • Songs: Months of the Year; Days in a Month; Days of the Week • Calendar Represent and interpret data. - 2.MD.9 Generate measurement data by measuring lengths of several objects to the nearest whole unit, or by making repeated measurements of the same object.
 Show the measurements by making a line plot, where the horizontal scale is marked off in whole-number units.
-Generating measurement data.pdf: Generate measurement data by measuring lengths of several objects to the nearest whole unit, or by making repeated measurements of the same object.
-Show the measurements by making a line plot, where the horizontal scale is marked off in whole-number units.
-Measuring Inches Ready, Set, Measure Let's Measure in Centimeters!
-Let's Measure in Inches!

-MISSISSIPPI STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES Represent and interpret data contin nued.
 2.MD.10 Draw a picture graph and a bar graph (with single-unit scale) to represent a data set with up to four categories.
-Solve simple put-together, take-apart, and compare problems using information presented in a bar graph.
-Song: Graphing Graphing Bar Graphs Picture Graphs Use Graphs and Tables Graphs.pdf: Draw a picture graph and a bar graph (with single-unit scale) to represent a data set with up to four categories.
-Solve simple put-together, take-apart, and compare problems using information presented in a bar graph.
-Questions and Answers Library Book Survey Playground Survey Rock Collections Use Graphs and Tables Geometry (G) Reason with shapes and their attrib outes.
+Solve simple put-together, take-apart, and compare problems Song: Graphing Graphing Bar Graphs Picture Graphs Use Graphs and Tables Generating measurement data Graphs using information presented in a bar graph.
+Geometry (G) Reason with shapes and their attrib outes.
 2.G.1 Recognize and draw shapes having specified attributes, such as a given number of angles or a given number of equal faces.
 Identify triangles, quadrilaterals, pentagons, hexagons, and cubes.
-Songs: Kites; Shapes, Shapes; Corners and Sides Book: The Shape of Things Geoboard Space Shapes World Shapes Draw shapes.pdf: Recognize and draw shapes having specified attributes, such as a given number of angles or a given number of equal faces.
-Identify triangles, quadrilaterals, pentagons, hexagons, and cubes.
-Making Shapes Shapes Review 2.G.2 Partition a rectangle into rows and columns of same-size squares and count to find the total number of them.
-Song: FractionsFractions of RegionsYou Be the Teacher 2.G.3 Partition circles and rectangles into two, three, or four equal shares, describe the shares using the words halves, thirds, half of, a third of, etc., and describe the whole as two halves, three thirds, four fourths.
-Recognize that equal shares of identical wholes need not have the same shape.
-Song: Fractions Books: Halves and Fourths and Thirds; The Fraction Twins Fractions Label Parts of Fractions Geoboard Fractions of Regions Fractions of Groups You Be the Teacher Fractions.pdf: Partition circles and rectangles into two, three, or four equal shares, describe the shares using the words halves, thirds, half of, a third of, etc., and describe the whole as two halves, three thirds, four fourths.
-Recognize that equal shares of identical wholes need not have the same shape.
-Frenzied Fraction Fun Fabulous Fractions
+Songs: Kites; Shapes, Shapes, Shapes; Corners and Sides Book: The Shape of Things Space Shapes World Shapes Geoboard • Draw shapes 2.G.2 Partition a rectangle into rows and columns of same-size squares and count to find the total number of them.
+Song: FractionsFractions of Regions